oarabilekoore/viewkit-ui/INTRO.md

 ## Lifecycle Events

-innerscope provides several lifecycle events to manage your application:
+viewkit-ui provides several lifecycle events to manage your application:

 ```typescript
 // Called when the application starts